LuckyTrixx/Old-Game-Online-Play-Collection/Story-Coop/Shooter/Hidden & Dangerous Deluxe.md

 Give your friends your public ipv4 IP.
 To find it, go to https://www.whatismyip.com/

 ##  Connect

 Go to "Network-Play"
 then "Online-Options" and select "TCP/IP (Internet, LAN)".

-Underneath "TCP-IP Options", put in your Friends public-IP and the choosen port.
+Underneath "TCP-IP Options", put in your Friends public-IP and the chosen port.

 Go back and click Connect.